trihacek/responsePatterns/README.md

 rp1 <- rp.acors(rp.simdata, max.lag = 5, id.var = "optional_ID")
 # Alternatively, use an iterative mechanistic method for pattern detection
 rp2 <- rp.patterns(rp.simdata, id.var = "optional_ID")
-# The analysis may take some time for longer data sets...

 # Display a summary of the analysis
 rp.summary(rp1)